 Sweat, 2021.

 Sylwia is a fitness guru and famous blogger with 600k followers.
 At the same time, in reality, the heroine feels lonely and dreams of a loving partner.
 Once, she created a sincere video about her feelings on her page.
 The post goes viral, but Sylwia has a stalker.
-Now the main character needs to become as invisible as possible, but this is unrealistic for her!
+Now, the heroine needs to become as invisible as possible, but this is unrealistic for her!

 Julie & Julia, 2009.